Penetration testing is in the eye of the beholder

 There are numerous misconceptions about the nature of penetration testing.
 Those can include perceptions or similarities to real-world attackers, simulating high network loads, and how the testing team will interface with the organization.

 Often clients will attempt to craft rules of engagement to make the rest more realistic to an attacker's behaviors.
 However, penetration testers have a small amount of time to perform a significant amount of work.
 In contrast, an attacker can operate in an environment for months very stealthy to evade detection.
 Penetration testers do not have the luxury of time afforded to attackers.
-The assessment offered by AT&T Cybersecurity Consulting that most closely matches this is our Red Team Exercise offering.
+The assessment offered by LevelBlue Consulting that most closely matches this is our Red Team Exercise offering.
 This assessment combines numerous testing types to emulate an attacker's activities as closely as possible.

 Penetration testers do their best to avoid causing production impacts during their testing.
 Denial of service is typically not an activity a tester will engage in during an assessment.
 In some instances, a denial of service can be conducted against a specific system with a resource consumption vulnerability.
 Distributed Denial of Service (DDoS) is difficult to simulate and often can impact other organizations that rely on upstream bandwidth shared by the client and are typically not conducted.